Pilates Sample ExercisesBy Sally Ann Quirke | Filed under: Pilates Exercises

-However a word of caution - from my experience over the years as a chartered physiotherapist and Pilates instructor over the years, I have commonly seen people who tend to overdo it when starting strengthening exercises for their back.
+However a word of caution - from my experience over the years as a chartered physiotherapist and Pilates instructor, I have commonly seen people who tend to overdo it when starting strengthening exercises for their back.
 By doing too much too soon, it can lead to further back pain and long term damage to your back.
 If you are in pain, consult a medical professional before you start exercises.

 Warm up exercise before Strengthening Exercises.